Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering: Numerical Framework

-Based on above investigation, we have designed the experimental scenarios listed in Table~\ref{table:exp} with four target materials, where Gen-II indicates the experiments in the coming years and Future represents those in the far future with comprehensively improved detection technologies.
-For each scenario, we consider a nominal systematic uncertainty of 10$ \% $ and an optimistic systematic uncertainty of 5$ \% $ to show the effects of different systematic uncertainty on the sensitivity results.
-We employ a simplified flat background level for an economic computing resource budget based on the consideration in Refs.~\cite{SuperCDMS:2016wui,BKar,BKxe}, which are also listed in Table~\ref{table:exp}.
+Based on the above investigation, we have designed the experimental scenarios listed in Table~\ref{table:exp} with four target materials, where Next Generation indicates the experiments in the coming years and Future represents those in the far future with the comprehensively improved detection technologies.
+In the table, the detection exposure, the energy threshold, and the background level are provided for each experimental scenario.
+For each scenario, we consider a nominal systematic uncertainty of 10$ \% $ and an optimistic systematic uncertainty of 5$ \% $ to show the effects of different systematic uncertainties on the sensitivity results.
+We use a simplified flat background level for an economic computing resource budget based on the consideration in Refs.~\cite{SuperCDMS:2016wui,BKar,BKxe}, which are also listed in Table~\ref{table:exp}.
 The upper bound for our analysis is 10 keV$_{\rm NR}$ and signals submerge in background above this bound.

-In CE$\nu$NS process, the recoil energy of a nucleus will only be partly converted into the ionization energy $ E_{\rm ion} $~\cite{Essig:2018tss}, which can be directly detected in DD experiments and this quenching effect can be illustrated as $E_{\rm ion}=Y T$, where $ T $ is the nuclear recoil energy and $ Y $ is the quenching factor.
+In the CE$\nu$NS process, the recoil energy of a nucleus will only be partly converted into the ionization energy $ E_{\rm ion} $~\cite{Essig:2018tss}, which can be directly detected in DD experiments and this quenching effect can be illustrated as $E_{\rm ion}=Y T$, where $ T $ is the nuclear recoil energy and $ Y $ is the quenching factor.
 At high energies, the quenching factor can be theoretically estimated by the Lindhard model~\cite{osti_4701226} as